mbecklas/GetChapel/README.md

 Inspired by Get MIT! by Mitchgu.
 Inspired by Get Caltech! by Naveen Arun.

-Made just for fun; no hard feelings to other colleges!
+Made just for fun; no hard feelings to other HighSchools!
 [Play it here!](https://mbecklas.github.io/GetChapel/)